 Image credit: Esther | Facebook

-While you won’t get a smack-bang view of the water, you’ll absolutely get the best of the land and sea on Esther’s menu.
+Another of the best Viaduct restaurants for dates is Esther.
+While you won’t get a smack-bang view of the water, you’ll absolutely get the best of the land and sea on their menu.
 Plus, you’ll be perfectly placed for a romantic post-dinner waterfront stroll.
-Mediterranean dishes are the main focus here—as is grabbing a snap of their iconic Puff bread for Instagram.
+Mediterranean dishes are the main focus here—as is grabbing a snap of their iconic puff bread for Instagram.
 It’s hard to pinpoint a must-try dish, because everything—from their taramasalata to roast lamb, baked honeyed cheese to basque cheescake—commands the hearts and tastebuds of Aucklanders.

 Bivacco